Welcome, Guest. Please login or register.

 • Links from social media site.

-When two sites are equally well optimized for search engine performance on any given keyword phrase, the search engine will generally rank the one with more backlinks above the other.
+When two sites are equally well optimized for replacement engine performance on any given keyword phrase, the replacement engine will generally rank the one with more backlinks above the other.

 In this situation, to move up in rankings, you need to get a few more backlinks to your website to bit the competition.